brendanhasz/brendanhasz.github.io/_posts/2018-08-02-nice-ride-eda.md

 plt.xticks(np.arange(0, 24, 6))
 plt.yticks(np.arange(cdiff.shape[0]),
            tuple([s[:15] for s in cdiff.index.tolist()]))
-plt.title('Average Number of Bikes at each station\nrelative to start of day') plt.show()
+plt.title('Average Number of Bikes at each station\n' +
+          'relative to start of day')
+plt.show()
 ```